topspinj/recommender-tutorial/README.md

 This series of tutorials explores different types of recommendation systems and their implementations.
 Key topics include:
 - collaborative vs. content-based filtering
 - implicit vs. explicit feedback
+- handling the cold start problem
-- recommendation model evaluation
+- evaluating recommendation models

-We will build our own recommendation systems using data from the [MovieLens](https://movielens.org/) database.
+We will build various recommendation systems using data from the [MovieLens](https://movielens.org/) database.
+You will need Jupyter Lab to run the notebooks for each part of this series.
+Alternatively, you can also use Google’s new [colab platform](https://colab.research.google.com) which allows you to run a Jupyter notebook environment in the cloud.
+You won't need to install any local dependencies; however, you will need a gmail account.

 ### Part 1: Building a recommendation system from scratch